Enborne: Transport

-Enborne is served by service 13 from Hungerford to Newbury.
+Enborne is served by bus service 13 from Hungerford to Newbury.
 Enborne has never had a railway station but the now-closed Woodhay was closer than Newbury's, 2 mi away today.
 From the 1880s to the 1960s Enborne Junction marked the forking off of the Didcot, Newbury and Southampton Railway from the Berkshire and Hampshire Line of the Great Western Railway.
-The now-disused DN&SR line became much of the Newbury bypass (A34) which being a dual carriageway is wider.
-The large environmental protection Newbury By-pass protest against its building in the late 1990s was technically in the parish.
+The route of the disused DN&SR line became much of the Newbury bypass (A34).
+The protest against the building of the by-pass in the late 1990s was technically in the parish.

 Notable buildings

-Enborne's parish church is of 12th-century origin, dedicated to St Michael and All Angels.
+Enborne's parish church is of 12th-century origin, dedicated to St Michael and All Angels, it is a Grade I listed building.
 There is a Church of England primary school, founded in the 1820s.
 There is also a pub, the Craven Arms, which certainly dates back to the early 18th century and probably much earlier.